Issue Brief // Personal Liberty

 Georgia LEGACY Act — AI Likeness Rights

-The 'Likeness, Expression, Generative AI, and Commercial Yield' Act protects Georgians from having their voice or image replicated by AI without consent—a crucial safeguard as deepfakes become weaponized in politics.
+The 'Likeness, Expression, Generative AI, and Commercial Yield' Act protects Georgians from having their voice or image replicated by AI without consent.

 Checking Georgia Legislature status...